Former Liang: Background

 The founding of the Former Liang can be traced back to Zhang Gui.
-He was a Han Chinese official under the Western Jin dynasty who claimed descent from Zhang Er, the King of Changsha during Emperor Gaozu of Han’s era.
+He was a Han Chinese official under the Western Jin dynasty who claimed descent from Zhang Er, the King of Changshan during the Chu-Han Contention.
 Zhang Gui was appointed as provincial inspector by the imperial court in 301.

 Along with his two sons, Zhang Mao and Zhang Shi, he made Guzang (姑臧, in modern Wuwei, Gansu) his main base and worked closely with the local population to ensure the dynastic rule of his family.
 Due to the stability in the area, Former Liang became a refuge for those fleeing the chaos of the heartland.
 Zhang Gui also developed the region by promoting agriculture and establishing new schools.
 Despite his influence in Liang, Zhang Gui never declared independence and remained a Jin official up to his death in 314.
 Likewise, his successors for the most part nominally retained their status as Jin officials, maintaining their legitimacy by maintaining ties with the Jin court.
 As a result of the migration of refugees from the collapsing Western Jin, there was an influx of literati who fled to Former Liang rather than the Jin court-in-exile in the south, which resulted in the Former Liang becoming a cultural center of North China.

 Early years

 Zhang Gui aided the Western Jin in its war against the Xiongnu-led Han dynasty (renamed to Former Zhao in 319), as did his son and successor Zhang Shi.
-After Emperor Min of Jin’s capture and execution, Zhang Shi sent envoys to the prince, Sima Rui at Jiankang in the south, urging him to take the throne.
+After Emperor Min of Jin's capture and execution, Zhang Shi sent envoys to the prince, Sima Rui at Jiankang in the south, urging him to take the throne.
 The dynasty was re-established as the Eastern Jin in 318, but despite his endorsement, Zhang Shi refused to adopt Sima Rui’s new reign era.
 Instead, he continued to use Emperor Min’s reign era, Jianxing (建興) within his territory, a practice that was upheld by most of his successors.
 Zhang Shi is considered the de facto founder of the Former Liang, establishing Guzang as its capital in 317.

 After Zhang Shi's assassination in 320, his brother, Zhang Mao took power.
 He came into conflict with the Former Zhao, who were expanding westward to compete with their rival Later Zhao.
 In 323, Zhang Mao submitted to the Former Zhao, receiving the title of King of Liang and the nine bestowments, while internally retaining his Jin title of Duke of Xiping.